Salah Khalaf

-Early life
+Early life and education

 Khalaf was born in northern Jaffa in 1933, close to Tel Aviv.
 His father, who came from Gaza, ran a grocery in Carmel Market, where half of his clients were Jewish and he spoke Hebrew, which his son also picked up from companions among Sephardic Jews.
+Salah had four siblings.
 One of his uncles was married to a Jew.

 He dates his first feelings of animosity towards Jews to an incident in 1945, when he was taunted by Jewish youths for being an Arab while riding over to visit relatives.
 They smashed his bicycle, and, on returning home, he learnt that Jewish friends had falsely reported that he had knifed Jews in Jaffa, at a time corresponding to the bicycle incident.
 He was arrested, aged 11, by British police, beaten up and sentenced to a year of house arrest.

 On expiry of the sentence, he joined the 'lion cubs' of the Al-Najjada militia founded by his school principal Muhammad Nimr al-Hawari, which inculcated a rejection of racism, bigotry, and parochial loyalism, and taught him how to retaliate to violence with violence.

 His family abandoned Jaffa by boat for Gaza on 13 May 1948, as part of a general flight inspired by news of the Deir Yassin massacre and a sense of Jewish military superiority.
 They fully expected to return as an expected tide in the fortunes of war changed, enabling the Arab armies to drive back to Zionists.
 He moved to Cairo in the early 1950s, enrolling in the Dar al-Ulum teacher's college.
 There, in 1951, he became a member of the Muslim Brotherhood.